 - I am looking for an easygoing day.
 I want a chart that, if it were a person, would be a kind, gentle, well-adjusted person who would get along well with both members of the couple.

-- We all know that there are days when everyone seems to be in an easy mood (kiss), and there are days when folks are more tightly wound (quack).
-As above, so below— these “kisses and quacks1“ show up in the heavens, and we can look ahead to see what the planets will be doing on a potential wedding day.
+- We all know that there are days when everyone seems to be in an easy mood, and there are days when folks are more tightly wound.
+As above, so below— these markers of stress and ease are constantly forming and releasing in the heavens, and we can look ahead to see what the planets will be doing on a potential wedding day.

 - We have individual kiss and quack days as well.
 As the planets move around the skies, they “zing” areas that are sensitive _just for you_— shown by your birth chart.
 Some of these transits are easy, and others are difficult.
 Look for easy, peaceful transits, and avoid harsh ones for both partners.